taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 ****
 #### Test Case # and Name: 1.2 Unsuccessful Account Creation

-Created by:
+Created by: Tuyet-Ngoc Le

 Executed by:

 Priority: High

-Short description: Create an account for a new user fails
+Short description: Creating an account for a new user fails

 Preconditions: Username “johnsmith1” is already saved into the database.